Canzano: Cost of die-hard sports fandom is skyrocketing

 Are we making die-hard sports fans anymore?

 I’ve had several discussions in recent weeks about the pressure that the sports world is putting on fans.
 It’s more challenging than ever.
-The industry is pushing hard, mining fans, asking too much financially and otherwise, and being shortsighted in its approach.
+The industry is pushing hard, mining for dollars, asking too much financially and otherwise, and being shortsighted in its approach.